MatthewDaws/ExamplePythonTravis/readme.md

 ## Tests

 Here I use [pytest](http://doc.pytest.org/en/latest/).
 The docs are good.
 I haven't explored, much at all, the features pytest gives you.
-Nor have I looked at mocking etc.
+The Python standard library comes with the `unittest` module which is more object orientated.
+The mocking abilities in `unittest.mock` are very useful however.

 I have put tests in the `tests` directory: